 Vauxhall’s CEO Tim Tozer is looking to reintroduce the brand under a new, more identifiable image in an attempt to bring the fight to Ford and other leading competitors in Europe’s demanding compact segments, The Telegraph reports.

 Former Vauxhall boss Duncan Aldred previously promised to surpass Ford as the number one automaker in the UK in 2014, but Tozer said that commitment was a bit of a “hospital pass.”
-However Tozer still believes with Vauxhall’s three new compacts, the Adam city car, all-new 2015 Corsa and the upcoming Agilia replacement, the British brand can give Ford a “damn good run for its money next year.”
+However Tozer still believes with Vauxhall’s three new compacts, the Adam city car, all-new 2015 Corsa and the upcoming Agila replacement, the British brand can give Ford a “damn good run for its money next year.”

 A revamped version of the Adam will soon be introduced, along with the all-new Corsa, which was unveiled last month.
-These two models will be followed by the replacement for the Agilia, which will share a platform with the next-generation Chevrolet Spark and revive the historic ‘Viva’ name, a nomenclature used by the brand between 1963 and 1979.
+These two models will be followed by the replacement for the Agila, which will share a platform with the next-generation Chevrolet Spark and revive the historic ‘Viva’ name, a nomenclature used by the brand between 1963 and 1979.